Al Attiyah 4th, Jala Headed, Dakar 2020 - Flight Start - The Media Times

 Feeling good

-“It feels good to be at the end of the first Dakar first ever in the Middle East, but it was a hard day.
+“It is a good feeling to be at the end of the first Dakar first ever in the Middle East, but it was a hard day.
 We stopped and corrected three points.

 We had to stop every two or three kilometers on the back wheel, very strange.
 We opened the way today, and it was not easy, some difficult parts, “says Al Attica, who has a Frenchman Matthiou Baumeel on his voyage.